 Screen printing, or serigraph printing, has been used for centuries to apply graphics to various materials.
 The printing technique involves transferring ink through a rigid screen or screens.
 The ink is squeegeed through the screen onto fabric or other surfaces, and stencils align the different colored inks to create the desired image.

 The primary difference in the sublimation vs. screen printing debate is the application process.
 The sublimation printing process uses dyes that are embedded into the fibers of the shirt or uniform.
 The screen printing process involves transferring ink onto fabric.
 Other differences include longevity, comfort, and general appearance.
-Deciding which method is best for you means understanding the pros and cons of the sublimation vs. screen printing decision.
+Deciding which method is best means understanding the pros and cons of the sublimation vs. screen printing decision.

 Screen Printing Pros